Helping Your Pet Lose Winter Weight

 What can you do to help your pet shed winter weight?
 We have some suggestions.

-- Weigh your pet and assess his or her body condition.
+- Weigh your pet and assess their body condition.

 You need to know your pet’s starting point, so it’s a good idea to weigh your pet and preferably determine your pet’s body condition score.
 If you’re not sure that your pet is overweight or if you feel your BFF (best furry friend) has gained a lot of weight over the winter, now’s a good time to discuss weight management with your veterinarian.
 Some diseases of dogs and cats are associated with weight gain and your veterinarian can determine if your pet has an underlying health problem.